Waivers and Third Party Contracts

 Educational Aide Exemption (Section 54.363 Texas Education Code)

-To encourage certain Educational Aides to complete full teacher certification by providing need-based exemptions form the payment of tuition and certain mandatory fees at Texas public institutions of higher education.
+To encourage certain Educational Aides to complete a full teacher certification program, the Texas Higher Education Coordinating Board is providing need-based exemptions for the payment of tuition and certain mandatory fees at Texas public institutions of higher education.
 Visit the College for all Texans website for eligibility requirements and applications.